Today You Should Know

 Does DC power ever produce a sound?

-Yes, it's possible for a DC-powered device to hum if it has parts that are susceptible to vibrations, such as a DC motor.
-But the frequencies are much lower, so it's less noticeable than an AC-powered device.
+Yes, it's possible for a DC-powered device to hum if it has components that are susceptible to vibrations, such as a DC motor.
+However the frequencies are much lower, making the hum less noticeable than in an AC-powered device.

 See this content in the original post